pyro2927/GKLCubeViewController/README.md

 4. Only perform transforms on the two visible sides of the cube (since only two are visible at any given time) and hide the others.

-5. Add `GKLCubeViewControllerDelegate` protocol.
+5. <strike>Add `GKLCubeViewControllerDelegate` protocol.
 If the child controllers implement `cubeViewDidHide` and/or `cubeViewDidUnhide`, that will be called as the view rotates out of view and back into view.

- In the demonstration project, the third child view controller employs this protocol to identify when to start and stop a repeating timer.
+In the demonstration project, the third child view controller employs this protocol to identify when to start and stop a repeating timer.</strike> [The views now are added and removed from the view hierarchy as they spin into view, and the standard `viewDidAppear`/`viewDidDisappear` methods are called.]

 28 November 2012. [pyro2927](https://github.com/pyro2927).
 Created, inspired by [augustjoki](https://github.com/augustjoki)'s original [CubeTabBarController](https://github.com/augustjoki/CubeTabBarController)

-### Known limitations

-This expects four child view controllers.
-It won't work if you have more than four, and you'll see a "blank" side of the cube if you have less than that.
+### Potential open items

+1. Right now, as the cube is rotated, it appears to rotate about the y-axis of the screen, whereby the near edge grows beyond the physical screen as the far edge shrinks.
+Alternatively, we could have the longest edge of the rotated view never grow larger than the physical screen.

+2. This could conceivably employ an interface like a `UITabBarController`, whereby we have some delegate protocol to request child view controllers as they're needed.
+Right now you have to load all of the view controllers and their views in advance.

+3. Right now, this class employs its own delegate protocol

 ### Transparency